The framework for recognition marks a major milestone for Circle U. – and particularly its students – on the path towards seamless mobility.

 On 1st September 2021, the project Circle U. ERIA (Empowering Research and Innovation Actions) was officially launched.
 ERIA will strengthen the Research and Innovation dimensions of Circle U. by supporting pilot activities in its Knowledge Hubs and empowering its early-career researchers.

-At the end of October, we are launching an online directory where researchers and professors from the Circle U. Alliance who are willing to collaborate will be presented.
+At the end of October, we are launching an online directory where researchers and professors from the Circle U. Alliance who are willing to collaborate or just eager to show their belonging to Circle U. will be presented.
 With this solution, reaching out to your colleagues from other Circle U. universities will be easy.

 Students from across European University Networks have joined together to highlight an important cause ahead of the European Commission’s launch of the next Erasmus+ funding programme for the European Universities Initiative.